gosukiwi/Pasukon/README.md

 # Pasukon
 Pasukon generates parsers based on a relatively easy to learn grammar.
 It's based on parser combinators, but it's not a pure parser combinator, as it requires a lexing step for performance reasons.

 It allows you to define your own lexer and combinators if needed.

+# Why
+I love [PEG.js](https://pegjs.org), but it's designed to be used for prototyping and, without caching, it really struggles to parse big grammars.
+Sometimes you can't use caching, particularly in indent-based grammars.

+[Jison](https://zaa.ch/jison/) is great, but the documentation is not that good and it's not easy to get started.
+Besides, it seems that it's not maintained anymore.

+[Nearley](https://nearley.js.org/) looks like the most mature solution at the moment, but it's also not easy to get started.

+Pasukon covers a middle ground.
+It's designed to be simple to learn, use and extend.
+Not the fastest, but fast enough.

+The grammar has a few simple rules and everything is built upon that.
+There's no left-recursion elimination or operator precedence.
+Instead, you need to define rules in the proper order (like PEG parsers).

+It's like the _Go_ programming language in a sense.
+Simple.
+So simple it might make some things tricky.
+But when it's the right tool for the job, it sure is great.

 # Concepts
 __Parser__: A function that takes an array of tokens as input and returns a